 It’s a long drive, but a fantastic hike and worth every minute (to make the drive easier you could stay in Mazama or Winthrop, or camp at Pearrygin Lake State Park, as we did on this trip).
-It’s 4.5 miles round trip, with about 1000 feet of elevation gain, which is fairly steady along the trail (never extremely steep).
-The hike starts in the forest and slowly opens up to more views as you get closer to the lake.
+It’s 4.5 miles round trip, with about 1000 feet of elevation gain, which is fairly steady along the trail, never extremely steep.

 Blue Lake is on the homeland of the Nlaka’pamux and Okanagan people.

 If you love larches, alpine lakes, mountain views and you appreciate shorter hikes, this hike is for you!

 Even when the larches aren’t changing, the summer views of the surrounding mountains are truly spectacular and the lake is beautiful.
 There are some rocky sections near the top, which is good to be aware of.

 When is a good time for the Blue Lake Larch hike?

 If you want to see the spectacular golden larch trees then the very end of September or first half of October is a good time for this hike.
 It could come with a dusting of snow so make sure you have everything you need for a day hike, especially warm clothes!

 After mid October it will become more and more likely that this trail could be blocked by snow.
 When the North Cascades Highway opens in late May, this trail is still snow covered.
 July, August and September are also good times for this gorgeous hike, even without the larch colors.

 Where is it?